 - In the bowl of a stand mixer fitted with the paddle attachment, combine flour, granulated sugar, yeast, and salt.
 Stir in eggs.
 With mixer on low speed, gradually add warm milk, beating until dough comes together.
 Increase mixer speed to medium-high, and beat for 6 to 8 minutes.
 Test dough using the windowpane test (see Pro Tip).
 If dough is not ready, beat 1 minute more, and test again.

 - Switch to the dough hook attachment.
 With mixer on medium-high speed, add butter in three pieces, letting each incorporate before adding the next.
 Beat until a smooth and elastic dough forms and pulls away from sides of bowl.
+If dough is too sticky, add up to 2 tablespoons (16 grams) flour, 1 tablespoon (8 grams) at a time.
 Add zest, and beat until combined.

 - Spray a large bowl with cooking spray.
 Place dough in bowl, turning to grease top.
 Cover surface of dough with plastic wrap, and let rise in a warm, draft-free place (75°F/24°C) until doubled in size, 1½ to 2 hours.